gharials/dev-path/docs/building-softwares/react-js.md

 2. After a trigger, React calls the component function.
 The component function evaluates the JavaScripts expressions in its JSX, if there are any and then returns the HTML string.
 This phase is called _rendering._
 3. Then it adds the generated HTML portion into the HTML DOM using [`appendChild`](https://www.w3schools.com/jsref/met_document_createelement.asp) so that it becomes visible in the HTML page.
 This phase is called _commit._ .

-While rendering a component, if React finds out that it contains child components, it triggers their rendering too.
+While rendering a component, if React finds out that it contains child components, it triggers their rendering too, like a chain reaction.
 Those components also go through the _trigger_, _render_, and _commit_ phases.

 ## Working with React components